Xpl1ted/Hi-hi-ha-ha/README.md

 # Hi-hi-ha-ha
-Ha-aH, Batman, do you know what i'm gonna to do with that pokemon?
+Ha-aH, Batman, do you know what i'm gonna  do with that pokemon?